 - 1/2 cup desiccated coconut flakes

-- 2 large pieces fully ripened, sliced, flesh shaped into round balls fresh mangoes
+- 2 whole large, fresh, ripe mangoes fully ripened, sliced, flesh shaped into round balls

 - Follow instructions from the cake mix box.
 Preheat the oven to 350 F.